Check out, share, and vote for my proposal for a National Geographic expedition:

-I’m consulting for and appearing in a new television docudrama series, “How to Survive the End of the World”, spun off from EVACUATE EARTH which reruns occasionally on the National Geographic Channel.
-Check out two NEW EPISODES on Sunday July 20, 2014: “Micro Monsters”, and “Flooded Earth”, with the repeat “Hell on Earth” as a lead in, all starting at 8pm ET (but check listings – they change!)
+I consulted for and appear in a new television docudrama series, “How to Survive the End of the World”, spun off from EVACUATE EARTH both rerunning occasionally on the National Geographic Channel.

 The new series premiered Dec.
 10, 2013 with a speculation on “weaponized” rabies, followed by a show on super-volcanoes, one on a snowball Earth (see video below,) and one on “monster storms”.
-Yet to air: floods and gray goo.
 Click the image below for a preview:

 In most of these shows, I’m billed as a “futurist”.